 Besides the delight of seeing and hearing birds in your garden, feeding wild birds also helps boost their population and positively supports their communities.
 We share some of the benefits and reasons why it's important to feed wild birds and offer suggestions on how you can make their daily lives easier.

 Aside from why it's important to feed wild birds nutritious bird food to help them with their busy lives, it is one of the most enjoyable and rewarding pastimes that conveniently doesn't take much effort.
 Bird feeding is a hobby anyone can enjoy, regardless of age, and it's getting more popular every year.

-Below, we look at a few reasons why it's important to feed wild birds and how doing so will help them throughout the year.
+Below, we look at a few reasons why feeding wild birds is important and how doing so will help them throughout the year.

 Feeding birds helps to maintain their population

 Providing your local birds with high-quality bird food can dramatically increase the population of birds in your area.
 By giving them a stable source of nutrition, you are helping to support them and their need for nutritious food.
 Having a reliable food source is especially important at times of the year when food is harder to come by and when competition is high.

 In the mid-1990s, goldfinches declined, but by 2020 their populations were returning.
 This population increase mainly comes down to us feeding them and helping them when they need it most.
 The British Trust for Ornithology (BTO) put this down to better garden-feeding practices by the public over the last 15 years.